So you have submitted your Personal Support Worker resume and have finally got a call for the interview.

 You should be absolutely aware of the restraint policy.

-Under the Canadian Charter of Rights and Freedoms, threatening a client by applying a restraint is considered an assault, and using restraint on a client without a Doctor’s order is considered a battery.
+Under the Canadian Charter of Rights and Freedoms, threatening a client by applying a restraint is considered an assault, and using restraint on a client without a Doctor’s order is considered battery.

 Following are some of the key points that can be mentioned as part of your answer: